Running at the ring: James VI

 Some people were not pleased at the idea of the king and his companions dressed as the Catholic "Knights of the Holy Spirit".
 The intended interpretation was perhaps that the knights would be seen as Protestants overcoming "Turks" who represented the Catholic church.

+Ring and glove

+There was running at the ring and at the glove at the baptism of Princess Margaret at Holyrood Palace in April 1598.
 Spears were bought for James VI to run at the ring and "run at the glove" at Perth in August 1601.